akullpp/awesome-java/README.md

 ## IDE

-*Integrated development environments that try to simplify several aspects of development*
+*Integrated development environments that try to simplify several aspects of development.*

 * [NetBeans](https://netbeans.org/) - Integrates a lot of features and provides tools ranging from Java SE to EE starting with database access and servers to HTML5 and AngularJS.
 * [Eclipse](http://www.eclipse.org/) - Does a lot of things in the background.
 Noteworthy are its large amount of plugins.